 5. keep it positive

-if you’re struggling to remain upbeat during colder climes, you are NOT alone. so don’t feel alone either—spend time with positive people you love + admire. when on your own, do something you love—listen to music, hike, journal—to help defeat self-defeating patterns. and finally, focus on the inevitable truth that… spring. is. coming!
+if you’re struggling to remain upbeat during colder times, you are NOT alone. so don’t feel alone either—spend time with positive people you love + admire. when on your own, do something you love—listen to music, hike, journal—to help defeat self-defeating patterns. and finally, focus on the inevitable truth that… spring. is. coming!